Posted on behalf of Henness & Haight on Oct 29, 2015 in Car Accident News

 In Nevada, it is illegal to operate a vehicle if there is an open container with an alcoholic beverage anywhere within the vehicle.
 The only exceptions are for vehicles like motor homes and RVs that keep beverages in the living areas, or in the passenger spaces of taxis, limos and buses.

 Penalties for breaking Nevada's drunk driving laws are severe and range from administrative penalties, like losing your license, to fines and jail time.
 If you or a loved one has been in an accident caused by a drunk driver, don't be bullied into letting it go.
-Make sure you secure the services of a qualified Nevada personal injury attorney to be sure that you are compensated for your recovery and rehabilitation, that you get back on your feet and that you don't suffer financial losses from wages, lost opportunities or lost relationships.
+Make sure you secure the services of our Las Vegas personal injury attorney for qualified legal representation after an accident to be sure that you are compensated for your recovery and rehabilitation, that you get back on your feet and that you don't suffer financial losses from wages, lost opportunities or lost relationships.